Bojay Filimoeatu: College career

+Note: In many cases, Scout, Rivals, 247Sports, On3, and ESPN may conflict in their listings of height and weight.; In these cases, the average was taken.
+ESPN grades are on a 100-point scale.; Sources: "Bojay Filimoeatu".
+Rivals.
+Archived from the original on August 19, 2018.; "2011 Team Ranking".
+Rivals.com.; "Utah State 2011 Football Commits".
+247Sports.;

 Professional career

 Due to a knee injury during the Casino Del Sol College All Star Game in January 2013, Filimoeatu put his football career on hold and only tried out before NFL scouts at Utah State pro day prior to the 2014 NFL draft.
 Filimoeatu originally signed with the Oakland Raiders as an undrafted free agent on May 19, 2014 and was waived by the team at the end of training camp before signing to the practice squad two days later.
 On September 13, 2014, Filimoeatu was promoted to the active roster after a season-ending injury to Taiwan Jones.
 Filimoeatu made his NFL debut on September 14 against the Houston Texans.
 For the 2014 season, Filimoeatu played in eight games and made six tackles.
 Filimoeatu did not see any game action in 2015.

 Coaching career

 Filimoeatu began his coaching career in 2016 at Oregon State as inside linebackers and defensive quality control coach under Brent Brennan.
 When Brennan became head coach at San Jose State, Filimoeatu followed him there in 2017 as linebackers coach.
 On December 19, 2018, returning head coach Gary Andersen hired him to be the defensive ends coach on his new staff.

-Filimoeatu rejoined San Jose State in 2024 as their inside linebackers coach.
-In November 2025, he was named interim defensive coordinator after Derrick Odum's firing.
+Filimoeatu rejoined San Jose State in 2024 as their inside linebackers coach and run game coordinator.
+In November 2025, he was named interim defensive coordinator for the final two games after Derrick Odum's firing.
+Filimoeatu became the permanent defensive coordinator on January 29, 2026.